juanfrans-courses/dataViz_arch_hum/Spring_2017/03_Assignments_and_Tutorials/02_Assignment_2.md

 Description of deliverables

 ### Due Date
-* Submit your site's URL to Courseworks before the end of **Thursday, February 16**.
+* Submit your site's URL and a link to your Github repository to Courseworks before the end of **Thursday, February 16**.

 ### Ideas of Data Visualization Projects
 * [Out of Sight, Out of Mind.](http://drones.pitchinteractive.com/)